ajhorspl/startup/README.md

 Well how do you fix it...?

 First off, give Ryan Reynolds a hug he definitely needs it.
 And then subscribe to [insert cool name for web application here]!
-This is a database that allows you to track which films are at your festival and posted on your streaming service
+This web application allows you to track and manage your films, their associated information, and filmmakers through an interactive database.
+Easily add, remove, export and condense your spreadsheets into a user friendly application!

+## Design